kemitchell/square-one-forms/confidentiality-ip.md

 ### Information from Other Sources

-Information that you receive other than from the company or related to your work for the company is not _Confidential Information_, unless the source breached a confidentiality obligation to the company by providing the information.
+Information that you have or get access to unrelated to your work for the company is not _Confidential Information_, unless the source breached a confidentiality obligation to the company by providing the information to you.

 ### Independently Developed Information